SaxWeevil/docs/docs/BiologicalRelationships.md

 - [*Adosomus roridus* (weevil, with list of plants)](https://catalog.curculionoidea.org/#/otus/732686/overview)
 - [*Achillea millefolium* (plant, with list of weevils)](https://catalog.curculionoidea.org/#/otus/735489/overview)

-TaxonPages, which is a static page to display data via the TaxonWorks API, has currently some shortcomings in how it displays Biological relationships:
+TaxonPages, which is a static page that displays data via the TaxonWorks API, currently has some limitations in how it presents biological relationships:

-- No search bar for plants
 - Asserted distribution of a biological relationship is not provided (ideas: as text within the table, or on the map for the species distribution in a separate color)
 - Citation for the relationship is given as short reference only, without the option to open it to see the full record with clickable links/DOI
 - Under certain circumstances, plants can inherit the distribution of their insect associates